Tuesday, April 4, 2017

 Cummings served in the U. S. Coast Guard for three years during World War II and in the U. S. Navy for nearly a year during the Korean Conflict.

-He worked in the newspaper business for many years, starting with the Newburyport Daily News as a reporter from 1948-1956.
+He worked in the newspaper business for many years, starting with the Newburyport Daily News as a reporter from 1948 to 1956.
 At this, he joined the newsroom staff of the Manchester Union Leader.
 He was a copy editor when he retired in January 1987.

 O. R. also belonged to the 470 Railroad Club of Portland, Maine; Mass.
-Bay Division, Railroad Enthusiasts; the Boston & Maine Historical Society, Central Electric Railfans Association; the Shore Line Interurban Historical Society; the Pennsylvania Trolley Museum; the Manchester Historic Association; and the Boston Street Railway Association for which he authored two books and a number of articles.
+Bay Division, Railroad Enthusiasts; the Boston & Maine Historical Society, Central Electric Railfans Association; the Shore Line Interurban Historical Society; the Pennsylvania Trolley Museum; the Manchester Historic Association; and the Boston Street Railway Association for which he authored two books and several articles.

 Cummings was one of the last of the real "old-timers," who remembered and rode some of the iconic New England trolley systems including Eastern Mass., Boston Elevated, Portland-Lewiston Interurban, and Androscoggin & Kennebec.
 As such, he could write as an eyewitness, something very few can now claim.
 His recollection of traction history was legendary and talking with him about his many adventures was an extraordinary experience and a real treat.